-During the early pandemic, children were rarely identified as index cases of household transmission clusters, [57] though this was likely influenced by the closure of schools and lockdowns.
-Meta-analyses from 2020 gave some support to the hypothesis that children are less susceptible to SARS-CoV-2 infection, though their infectivity and overall role in transmission was less clear.
-[57, 58] However, with schools reopening and extracurricular activities resuming, outbreaks have demonstrated that children do play a role in transmission, though likely less of a role than adults.
-ATAGI notes that available evidence suggests that the transmissibility of infection in younger children is lower than in older age groups.
-[56]
+During the early pandemic, children were rarely identified as index cases of transmission clusters,[57] though this was likely influenced by the closure of schools and lockdowns.
+Meta-analyses from 2020 gave some support to the hypothesis that children are less susceptible to SARS-CoV-2 infection, though their infectivity and overall role in transmission was less clear.[57, 58] However, with schools reopening and extracurricular activities resuming, outbreaks have demonstrated that children do play a role in transmission, though likely less of a role than adults.
+Children and young people have become more prevalent in positive case numbers in many countries as the pandemic has progressed and older age groups have had increased access to vaccination,[59] and this population group is also being recognised as a growing community 'reservoir' for the virus.[60]
+Since the Delta variant emerged, the USA recorded cumulative increases of childhood cases in most states each week.[61]

-Children and young people have become more prevalent in positive case numbers in many countries as the pandemic has progressed,[59] and this population group is also being recognised as a growing community 'reservoir' for the virus.[60]
-Since the Delta variant emerged, the USA has recorded cumulative increases of childhood cases in most states each week - a trend that is just abating in October after three months.[61]
-In July 2021 the ECDC updated its assessment of the susceptibility of children to SARS-CoV-2 infection, now noting that children appear to be equally susceptible to SARS-CoV-2 infection compared to other age groups (low confidence), although severe disease is much less common in children than in adults [8].
+In July 2021 the ECDC updated its assessment of the susceptibility of children to SARS-CoV-2 infection, now noting that children appear to be equally susceptible to SARS-CoV-2 infection compared to other age groups (low confidence), although severe disease is much less common in children than in adults.[8]
 They note that while multiple studies have suggested that children may be less susceptible to SARS-CoV-2 infection than adults, potential reporting biases due to lower-case ascertainment in children may contribute to this interpretation, particularly for studies published during 2020.
 Recent prevalence and seroprevalence studies have tended to conclude that there are no significant differences across age groups.
-However, they note that cases of SARS-CoV-2 in younger children appear to lead to onward transmission less frequently than cases in older children and adults.
+However, they note that cases of SARS-CoV-2 in younger children appear to lead to onward transmission less frequently than cases in older children and adults.[8]
+ATAGI also notes that available evidence suggests that the transmissibility of infection in younger children is lower than in older age groups.[62]